jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 had fewer than
 500 employees.
 Human\-operated
 ransomware attacks
 are up more than
 200%
 Last year marked a
 significant shift in
 cybercriminal tactics
 with threat actors exploiting cloud computing resources such as virtual machines to launch DDoS attacks.
-When hundreds of millions of requests per second originating from tens of thousands of devices constitute an attack, the cloud is our best defense, due to the scale needed to mitigate the largest attacks.14 Microsoft Digital Defense Report 2023
+When hundreds of millions of requests per second originating from tens of thousands of devices constitute an attack, the cloud is our best defense, due to the scale needed to mitigate the largest attacks.

+14
+ Microsoft Digital Defense Report 2023
 Chapter 2 The State of Cybercrime see page 113